Meeting the Mental Health Needs of the Region

 Working Together

-“One challenge we have is the detailed and sensitive referral process associated with mental health cases,” said Lin Murray, manager of the System Transfer Center and interim director of clinical nursing operations.
+“One challenge we have is the detailed and sensitive referral process associated with mental health cases,” said Lin Murray, manager of the System Access Center and interim director of clinical nursing operations.
 “We’re working closely with our behavioral health team system-wide to develop processes that address this concern and which will ultimately connect patients to the care they need in a more efficient way.”

 A unique asset of the System is that each of its four hospitals has inpatient psychiatric beds available.
 By attaining the highest standard of quality in care at each hospital, patients and their families know they are receiving compassionate and collaborative evaluation, assessment, and treatment no matter where they may access care across the System.